LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

 as computing and applying the forcing term :eq:`ARKODE_MRI_forcing_poly` to obtain the full right-hand side of the inner (fast) ODE :eq:`ARKODE_MRI_IVP`.
 The functions in this section can be used to either apply the inner (fast) forcing or access the data necessary to construct the inner (fast) forcing polynomial.
+While the first of these is less intrusive and may be used to package an existing black-box IVP solver as an MRIStepInnerStepper, the latter may be more computationally efficient since it does not traverse the data directly.

 .. c:function:: int MRIStepInnerStepper_AddForcing(MRIStepInnerStepper stepper, sunrealtype t, N_Vector ff)